Deasilsoft/a2j/README.md

     localhost:8080/a2j/
     localhost:8080/a2j/v1/
     localhost:8080/a2j/v1/parse/
+    localhost:8080/a2j/v1/clean/

 There is a list of endpoints available from `localhost:8080/a2j/v1/parse/` which are available in the `endpoints` array.
 These endpoints can be added recursively to retrieve the data you desire.

-By adding the `record` argument you select the record to read your data from.
+By adding the `record` argument you select the Age of Empires II record to parse or to clean.

-## Example
+## Examples

+### Parse

 This example will retrieve all the `teams` and `players` from the `test.mgz` record.

     curl localhost:8080/a2j/v1/parse/teams/players/?record=test.mgz

 The output is a JSON object.

+### Clean

+To clean all cached data from a record you can do the following.

+    curl localhost:8080/a2j/v1/clean/?record=test.mgz

+This is useful in cases where you replace a record and want to generate a new cache hierarchy for the new data.